Bira/octopus-carnival/_drafts/0001-towns.md

 ### Placing Towns

 Cassardis is right there on the map, but it's not the only town in Gransys.
-Where should an enterprising GM place his own made-up towns?
+Where should an enterprising GM place their own made-up towns?
 They would make interesting replacements for the "rest encampments" present in the original game.
 Those consist of a handful of tents inhabited by a guard who performs the same functions as an innkeeper and by a peddler who can also enhance weapons.

 In an expanded world it would make logical sense for those spots to contain actual towns, since these are the kinds of services one would be able to find in